 The failed attack in the country's troubled northeast came during a drive to recruit 1,500 new officers for the region.

 Police blamed Boko Haram, a group whose name means "Western education is sacrilege" in the local Hausa language.
-The group claimed responsibility for a bombing at national police headquarters in Abuja that killed at least two people in June. over 2 years ago
+The group claimed responsibility for a bombing at national police headquarters in Abuja that killed at least two people in June. about 9 years ago